spky/pancad/docs/source/index.rst

-..
-PanCAD documentation master file, created by sphinx-quickstart on Sat Dec  7 12:27:19 2024.
+.. pancad documentation master file, created by sphinx-quickstart on Sat Dec  7 12:27:19 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PanCAD documentation
+pancad documentation
 ==========================

-**PanCAD** is a Python library for makers to generate, read, and convert CAD files and their associated information to any other file format.
+**pancad** is a Python library for makers to generate, read, and convert CAD files and their associated information to any other file format.

 .. note::